sapics/ip-city/README.md

 ==================

 Less memory usage version of [geoip-lite](https://github.com/bluesmoon/node-geoip) by limiting to country information.
-This repository includes [MaxMind](https://www.maxmind.com/) ipv4 and ipv6 country data.
+This repository includes GeoLite2 ipv4 and ipv6 country data which created by MaxMind, available from https://www.maxmind.com.

 Synopsis
 --------